-The Union shall, by stating their case in writing, within SEVEN (7) working days after the incident which gave rise to grievance, submit the grievance to the immediate supervisor.
-Department representative(s) shall meet the representative to seek settlement.
-The department shall have FIVE (5) working days to investigate the matter and respond.
+Failing a satisfactory response in the pre-grievance step, the Union shall, by stating their case in writing, within seven (7) working days after the pregrievance step response is received, submit the grievance to the Department Head.
+Department Head(s) or delegate shall arrange a grievance meeting with the Shop Steward or Union Representative within fourteen (14) working days of when the grievance was submitted to seek settlement.
+The Department Head shall have seven (7) working days from the grievance meeting to investigate the matter and respond.

-Step 2 - District Level
+Step 2 - Administrative Level

-Failing a satisfactory response under Step 1, the Union may submit, within TEN (10) working days after the Step 1 response, the matter in writing to the Municipal Manager, or authorized representative, who shall meet with the Union Grievance Committee with a view to resolving the dispute.

-The Municipal Manager, or authorized representative, shall have SEVEN (7) working days to investigate the matter and respond.
+Failing a satisfactory response under Step 1, the Union may submit, within ten (10) working days after the Step 1 response, the matter in writing to the Chief Administrative Officer or delegate.
+The Chief Administrative Officer or delegate shall arrange a grievance meeting within fourteen (14) working days with the Union Grievance Committee with a view to resolving the dispute.
+The Chief Administrative Officer or delegate shall have seven (7) working days, from the grievance meeting, to respond.